AR banner

 Burial details:

-P/O. William McNaughton Spiers MiD.
+Plt Off.
+William McNaughton Spiers MiD.
 Koersel Communal Cemetery.
 Grave 3.
+Grave Inscription: ‘"BILLY" ALWAYS IN OUR THOUGHTS’.
 Son of William McNaughton Spiers, and Agnes Spiers, of Leicester, England.

 Sgt.
 Wilfred Puttick.
 Koersel Communal Cemetery.
 Grave 5.
+Grave Inscription: ‘UNTIL THE DAY BREAK AND THE SHADOWS FLEE AWAY’.
 Son of John and Mabel Puttick, of Ewell, Epsom, Surrey, England.

-P/O. Harry Joseph Daniels.
+Plt Off.
+Harry Joseph Daniels.
 Koersel Communal Cemetery.
 Grave 2.
+Grave Inscription: ‘WITHOUT FAREWELL YOU FELL ASLEEP LEAVING ONLY MEMORIES TO KEEP’.
 Son of Joseph and Caroline Annie Daniels, of Coventry, England.
 Prior to service worked as a solicitor.
-Had been commended for Gallantry but we have no details of this.

 Sgt.
 Cyril Webster Fitzmaurice Durham Eisenhuth Lawson.
 Koersel Communal Cemetery.
 Grave 4.
-Son of Herbert Julius Elsenhuth Lawson and Aileen Lillian Durham Lawson (née Leigh) and husband of Joyce Netherton of Cornwall, England.
+Grave Inscription: ‘BUT DAY SHALL CLASP HIM WITH STRONG HANDS AND NIGHT SHALL FOLD HIM IN SOFT WINGS’.
+Son of Herbert Julius Elsenhuth and Aileen Lillian Durham (née Leigh) Lawson and husband of Joyce Netherton of Cornwall, England.

-Researched for Put Felix of Koersel, Belgium, who also supplied many of the photographs placed on the page.
+Researched by Kelvin Youngs (Webmaster) for Put Felix of Koersel, Belgium, who also supplied many of the photographs placed on the page (Jul 2016).
 Also many thanks to Donald Lawson for details on Sgt.
 Cyril Lawson.
-Marcus Watson for details on P/O. Harry Daniel.
-Neil Snell who contacted us in October 2016 - he is in contact with The niece of P/O. Harry Joseph Daniels.
+Marcus Watson for details on Plt Off.
+Harry Daniel.
+Neil Snell who contacted us in October 2016 - he is in contact with The niece of Plt Off.
+Harry Joseph Daniels.
 Simon Beverley, son of Sgt.
 Douglas Bernard Beverley who has also sent some of the great images as shown.
 Myra E. Dover (née Puttick) for photographs of Sgt.
 Puttick.
-For further details our thanks to the sources shown.
+Reviewed and updated by Aircrew Remembered (Jul 2024).
+Thanks also to Rudy Volders for the link to the inauguration of the Plaque in memory of the crew (Jul 2024).

 Pages of Outstanding Interest